dutu/b-tails/guide/prep/partitions.md

 * Start **Disks** application:
     * Choose **Applications ▸ Utilities ▸ Disks**

-    * Select the USB flash drive
+* Select the USB flash drive on the left panel.

 * Create the `README` partition: